netascode/ansible-dc-vxlan/README.md

 Role: [cisco.nac_dc_vxlan.dtc.remove](https://github.com/netascode/ansible-dc-vxlan/blob/develop/roles/dtc/remove/README.md)

 The `remove` role removes state from the NDFC controller and the devices managed by the NDFC controller.
-When the collection discoveres managed state in NDFC that is not defined the the data model it gets removed by this role.
+When the collection discovers managed state in NDFC that is not defined the the data model it gets removed by this role.
 For this reason this role requires the following variables to be set to `true` under the `group_vars` directory.
 This avoids accidental removal of configuration from NDFC that might impact the network.
 The `remove` role has a dependency on the `validate` role.

 Inside the [example repository](https://github.com/netascode/ansible-dc-vxlan-example) under `group_vars/ndfc` is a file called `ndfc.yaml` that contains the variables: